-[Added to the daily dizziness and tinnitus from Meniere's, one of my hip joints appears to be failing; it's either that or a manifestation of the Sciatica that makes any form of sitting an exercise in slow torture.
-Then there's the constant allergies, which also acts as a trigger for the Meniere's.
-I could go on, but I won't]
+Added to the daily dizziness and tinnitus from Meniere's, there is the Piriformis syndrome that makes any form of sitting an exercise in slow torture.
+Then there's the constant mold allergies (thanks, Austin) which also acts as a trigger for the Meniere's.
+I could go on, but I won't.

 I guess what disturbs me most is that you say you are libertarian, but you are also trying to get the government to give you a free ride.
 This doesn't make sense to me.
 Which way do you want it.
 No government involvement in personal business, or do you want the government to pay you for being ill?
 Can't have it both ways.Cats out of the bag now, I think it's time to have this conversation.

 Starting with the accusation of wanting a "Free ride".
 What an interesting way of describing an agreement between two parties, where one party pays into a 'fund' for all of his working life, and the other party promises to compensate the first in the event of disability and old age.
 In case there is any confusion here, I'm the party of the first part, and the U.S. government is the party of the second part.

 I have diligently paid all my taxes over the years, including the 17% social security tax (half paid by my employers) which supposedly funds an account with my name on it, to be paid out in the event of disability and/or old age.
 That account has been funded to an excess of $40,000, money paid in good faith, based on the promise to provide a safety net for me if I ever become disabled or reach retirement age.

 I have been released from two jobs now because of ill health.
 Employers do not want my services any longer.
 I spend every day combating the symptoms of the various ills that plague me, and it doesn't leave me with much in the way of productive time; and my lack of employment denies me access to health care insurance, the only way that most of the treatments (surgery) can be afforded (whether they actually work or not) I don't know how else to define 'disabled'.